joybio/multiPrime/README.md

                         Filter primers by match fraction.
 Default: 0.8.
   -c COORDINATE, --coordinate=COORDINATE
-                        Mismatch index is not allowed to locate in start or stop. otherwise, it won't be regard as the mis- coverage.
-With this param, you can control the index of Y-distance (number=variation and position of mismatch) when calculate coverage with error.Default: 4.
+                        Mismatch index is not allowed to locate in start or stop region. otherwise, it won't be regard as the mis- coverage.
+With this param, you can control the index of Y-distance (number and position of mismatch) when calculate coverage with error.Default: 4.
   -p PROC, --proc=PROC  Number of process to launch.
 Default: 20.
   -a AWAY, --away=AWAY  Filter hairpin structure, which means distance of the